Bedxxe/From-kraken-to-graphlan/index.md

 # From kraken to graphlan

 I got enthralled by figures representing metagenomic taxonomic assignation and phylogenies using graphlan.
-During my master's degree research project, I tried different taxonomic assignation programs (one of them was metaphlan), but the one that gave me the best results was kraken.
+During my master's degree research project, I tried different taxonomic assignation programs (one of them was MetaPhlAn), but the one that gave me the best results was kraken.
 After reading a little bit and trying to find a way to traduce my kraken output to work with graphlan I found a way to generate this good-looking figures using the kraken output.
 In order to obtain this desired results we will use the next set of
 softwares: